emmacadavra/ci-portfolio1-spc/README.md

 #### **Section Images**

-Sections one and two (‘Home’ and ‘About Us’) feature a large image that makes up 50% of the section as a whole.
+Sections one and two (‘Home’ and ‘Rehearsals’) feature a large image that makes up 50% of the section as a whole.
 The decision to include images that take up a large part of each section was made in order to make the site more visually eye-catching and appealing, with the additional benefit of not overloading the user with too much text at once.

 (screenshot of smaller screen)